danfergo/yarok/README.md

 ## Todo list
+- Update PlatformHW to use @interface defaults
+- Add probe to interface decorator
+- Behaviour to each component vs single behaviour.
+(Problems with platform.wait?)
-- Handle MuJoCo defaults / classes
+- Handle/rename MuJoCo defaults / classes
 - Handle compiler options
 - Verify schema/that configs for interfaces can be passed on
-- Update PlatformHW to use @interface defaults
-- add probe to interface decorator
 - Review documentation README.md
-- Generalize Injectors to use providers list
-- Add "for" block
-- Add support for mujoco include
+- Add support for mujoco's include